katiewrennhansen/PerformanceCoachAlt/README.md

 To Do:
 1. Add cover video
-2. Add content location and services sections
+2. Add content location, whytrain and services sections
 3. Switch formspree email to PC email
 4. Switch to PC google calendar account
 5. Add facebook and twitter accounts
-6. Make performance training page